Landmine Press: Muscle Worked, Benefits, Form

 3. One Arm Floor Landmine Press

-The One arm floor landmine press is a unilateral exercise that targets the chest, shoulders, and triceps muscles.
+The single-arm floor landmine press is a unilateral exercise that targets the chest, shoulders, and triceps muscles.

-The angled barbell still lets you press with the same range of motion as a regular floor press (i.e., until your triceps touches the floor) and it also allows for a neutral grip, which is easier on the shoulders.
+The angled barbell still lets you press with the same range of motion as a regular floor press (i.e., until your triceps touch the floor).

 Moreover, some folks will find that the thicker handle helps to relieve stress on the elbows, which is an added bonus.